motoko-bootcamp/awesome-motoko/README.md

 - Rust : storing data and keeping it secure on the IC by <a href="" target="_blank"> Nima </a>.
 - Token, nfts and standards on the IC by <a href="" target="_blank"> Jorgen </a>.

-This repository also contains the code used by mentors during some of those lectures.
+This repository also contains the code used by mentors during some lectures.

 - [Motoko : mutable states and shared types](lectures/mutable_state_shared_type/).
 - [Deploying a website on the Internet Computer](lectures/deploying_website_internet_computer/).